4 min read

 • Opted in to syncing browser history

-• Have bit set up a sync passphrase
+• Not set up a sync passphrase

-• And have usage statistic reporting enabled
+• Usage statistic reporting enabled

 Gathered Metrics